 Step 1: Review Your Transfer Credit

 If you have transfer credits coming in, you should review the math courses that you’ve received transfer credit for and make sure that the equivalencies seem correct.
 If you feel that the equivalencies may not be correct, the New Student page has information on how to go about requesting a reevaluation.
+Please note that if you have already submitted syllabi for a reevaluation, it is extremely unlikely that the evaluation will be changed.

 We strongly suggest that you work to get all your materials for a reevaluation as soon as possible so that they can be reevaluated in time for the start of the semester.
 Course reevaluations may affect your course selection for the upcoming semester (and beyond)!